ZenGo-X/terra-multisend/README.md

 ## Misc

-[Publishing](./Publishing.md) contains useful information on how to publish your the contract, once you are ready to deploy it on a running blockchain.
+[Publishing](./Publishing.md) contains useful information on how to publish your contract, once you are ready to deploy it on a running blockchain.
 [Importing](./Importing.md) contains information about pulling in other contracts or crates that have been published.